Ľubomír Michalík: Kairat Almaty

 Shortly being released by Portsmouth, Michalik joined Kazakhstan side FC Kairat, where he will be joined by former national manager Vladimír Weiss.
 Michalík was released by Kairat following the completion of the 2014 season, having won the 2014 Kazakhstan Cup with the club.

 Later career

 In January 2015, Michalík signed for Slovak First Football League club DAC Dunajská Streda on a two-and-a-half-year contract.
 He departed Dunajská Streda in summer 2017 at the end of his contract.

 Michalík signed for 2.
 Liga club Sereď on a one-year deal in July 2017.
 Sereď were promoted to the Slovak First Football League in his first season with the club.
 In August 2019, it was announced that he had left Sereď.

 He had a spell at Slovan Galanta before he re-signed for Sereď in January 2020.
 In December 2020, he extended his contract until the end of the 2020–21 season.
 He left Sereď and returned to Slovan Galanta in February 2022.

 In January 2024, he joined Slovak seventh-tier club OFK Matúškovo.

+Managerial career

+In October 2024, Michalík began cooperation with ViOn Zlaté Moravce as a chief scout and opponent analyst.
+In 2025 and 2026, he repeatedly scouted players in The Gambia, in cooperation with former team-mate Momodou Ceesay.